material-foundation/material-color-utilities/concepts/dynamic_color_scheme.md

 ## What is Dynamic Scheme?

 `DynamicScheme` is the most important interface for dynamic color clients.
-It is a scheme that clients can choose what color goes to which elements of the UI.
+It is a scheme that clients can use to choose what color goes to which elements of the UI.
 A helpful analogy is to think of UI as a paint-by-number canvas, with color roles representing the "numbers" and `DynamicScheme` acting as a guideline to map from those numbers to actual colors. `DynamicScheme` abstracts away the exact color values, and the app developers only need to choose which color role to use at each element of the UI.

 More specifically, `DynamicScheme` comprises assignments of color values from tonal palettes generated from user or app developer's preference to color roles.